 Downtown Main Street is only one mile long—one-twelfth of the total length of Main Street.
-Main Street begins at the Fort Worth-Saginaw city limit and stretches southward (with some gaps in commercial zones between Morningside Drive and Seminary Drive) to just past La Gran Plaza.
+Main Street begins at the Fort Worth-Saginaw city limit and stretches southward (with some gaps in commercial zones between Morningside Drive and Seminary Drive) to just past La Gran Plaza (formerly Seminary South).
 And North and South Main provide plenty of contrast to downtown Main.
 If downtown Main is MasterCards and manicures, North and South Main are payday loans and calluses.
 If downtown Main is wingtip shoes, North and South Main are steel-toed boots: metal-recycling plants, rail yards, grain elevators.
 North Main also has century-old brick architecture, the Stockyards, and general aviation.
 South Main also has hospitals, light industry, even a few middle-class homes.

 Two miles north at Morningside Drive, South Main has one of Fort Worth’s few traffic circles.